-(1) (2) Amounts in this column were calculated by assuming a market value of our common stock of \$20.73 per share, the closing price of our common stock on December 31, 2014.
+(1) Amounts in this column were calculated by assuming a market value of our common stock of \$22.00 per share, the closing price of our common stock on December 31, 2016.

-The number of uncarned performance share awards and market value of uncarned performance share awards disclosed in these columns assume that each uncarned performance share awards grant is paid out at the threshold level of performance in our common stock using the closing share price on December 31, 2014, except where the performance during the completed fiscal years over which performance for each grant is measured has exceeded the threshold, in which case the amounts are based on the next higher performance measure (target or maximum).
+(2) The number of unearned performance share awards and market value of unearned performance share awards disclosed in these columns assume that each unearned performance share award grant is paid out at the threshold level of performance in our common stock using the closing share price on December 31, 2016, except where the performance during the completed fiscal years over which performance for each grant is measured has exceeded the threshold, in which case the amounts are based on the next higher performance measure (target or maximum).
 Performance unit award grants are based upon a three-year cycle with vesting at the end of the cycle.
 The performance awards may only be settled in common stock.